![]() |

 Awesome formation |

-We enjoyed ourselves and can recommend the tour to anyone who don't mind the 1.5 miles or so of the hike (including cave).
+We enjoyed ourselves and can recommend the tour to anyone who doesn't mind the 1.5 miles or so of the hike (including the cave).
 There is some bending and ducking that has to be done and parts of it may be a bit straining for some.
 There are basically 4 levels to the cave and 183 steps to climb.
 The complete tour lasted 2 hours or just a little longer.

 If you would like to possibly book a tour then go Here.